Back

 Other Fringe Benefits (not indicated above): Up to 40 hours authorized absence to attend conferences or apply to VA jobs.

-Brief description of the typical work day for a postdoc at this training site Residents see patients in both individual and group therapy, participate in PTSD team meetings, participate in diversity seminars and professional development/training didactics.
-They also have time to work on a scholarly projects and on an elective rotation.
+Brief description of the typical work day for a postdoc at this training site Residents see patients in both individual and group therapy, participate in PTSD clinical team meetings, participate in seminars and professional development/training didactics.
+They also have time to work on a scholarly project and on an elective rotation.

 Does this site have practicum psychology students on site?
 Yes